 We run a direct-hit trademark search to make sure that your trademark is not already in use.
 This saves you the money and trouble of filing and being rejected for “likelihood of confusion”, meaning that your mark is too similar or even identical to an existing trademark.
 Please be aware that our trademark search is a direct-hit search, and not a comprehensive search.

 It can take 6-9 months before your trademark is officially registered.
 You should receive your initial response from the USPTO within 3 months.
 You can speed up the process by making sure your application is accurate and responding promptly to any office actions sent to you by the USPTO.
+Amazon recently started allowing brands to get their brand registry faster with a Pending Trademark and you no longer have to wait until final approval.

 No. You can upload to Amazon immediately.
 You do not need a TM to sell on Amazon.
 You just need the TM to get the brand registry to get access to A+ content and the brand dashboard.
 It is wise for you to file the TM now so that over the next few months while your items go through the supply chain you’ll have the TM quicker.